Summary of Strength in Numbers: a strategic vision for the Government Statistical Service

 Our ambition is to implement

-• Improved induction and talent management to support staff
+• improved induction and talent management to support staff

-• Horizon scanning on the evolving role of statisticians to prepare for the future
+• horizon scanning on the evolving role of statisticians to prepare for the future

-• Greater understanding and embedding of diversity and inclusion for the GSS
+• greater understanding and embedding of diversity and inclusion for the GSS

-• A clear identity for the GSS within the Analysis function
+• a clear identity for the GSS within the Analysis Function

-• Improved visibility of GSS leadership
+• improved visibility of GSS leadership

 We will maintain

-• Clear adherence to the Code of Practice for Statistics
+• clear adherence to the Code of Practice for Statistics

-• Prioritisation of harmonization
+• prioritisation of harmonisation

 Our ambition is to implement

-• A greater focus on UK comparable data and statistics
+• a greater focus on UK comparable data and statistics

-4. Transformation and Innovation
+Transformation and innovation

 We will maintain

-• Continued transformational leadership for reproducible analytical pipelines
+• continued transformational leadership for reproducible analytical pipelines

-• Support for the Integrated Data Service
+• support for the Integrated Data Service

 Our ambition is to implement

-• Increased leadership to influence data sharing
+• increased leadership to influence data sharing

-• A focus on the use of Artificial Intelligence in statistics
+• a focus on the use of Artificial Intelligence in statistics

-• Better sharing of methodological expertise
+• better sharing of methodological expertise

-• A government-wide dissemination platform for statistics
+• a government-wide dissemination platform for statistics